-Given the fact, that crime prevention is not only about law enforcement and community development/social prevention, but also about situational crime prevention, this should involve a wide range of role-players.
+Crime prevention is not only about law enforcement and community development/social prevention, but also about situational crime prevention.
+It should therefore involve a wide range of roleplayers.
 The Local Authority needs to exercise its position and take the lead in the development of local crime prevention partnerships.

 There are many role-players involved that need to be part of crime prevention partnerships.

-These include councilors and officials of the local authority, community based organisations, local and organized business, NGO's, taxi-organizations, etc. (also see figure 7).
+These include councillors and officials of the authority, community based organisations, local and organized business, NGO's, taxi-organizations, etc. (also see figure 6).
 The partnerships should aim to pull together all relevant role-players for the specific crime prevention project.
-Together these actors can prioritise the most serious crimes in their area, plan how to reduce them and ensure appropriate and ongoing management of crime prevention projects.
-Such partnerships benefit from shared skills, resources, knowledge of the area and commitment to action.
+Together these actors can prioritise the most serious crimes in their area, plan how to reduce them ensure appropriate and ongoing management of crime prevention projects.
+Such partnerships would benefit from shared skills, resources, knowledge of the area and commitment to action.
 These local crime prevention partnerships can take on different forms ranging from partnerships directed at specific projects to partnerships approaching crime on a specific neighbourhood or area level (see examples).